AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/salesforce-modules.md

 When searching for objects, you can either enter individual search words or create a more complex query using wild cards and operators:

-* Use the asterisk wild card (&#42;) as a substitute for zero or more characters.
-For example, a search for Ca&#42; finds items that start with Ca
+* Use the asterisk wild card () as a substitute for zero or more characters.
+For example, a search for Ca finds items that start with Ca
 * Use a question mark wild card (?) as a substitute for a single character.
 For example, a search for Jo?n finds items with the term John or Joan but not Jon
 * Use the quotation marks operator (" ") to find an exact phrase match.
 For example: "Monday meeting"